The John Ringling Mansion

 COMMISSION, a one story Doric temple.
 Mrs. Doris Davis, Sarasota historian, promoted this important protector of Sarasota's heritage.
 Ironically the area south is filled with

 historic controversy as the historic RINGLING HOTEL was torn down.
-This area contains the luxury RITZ CARLTON
+The SARASOTA COUNTY HISTORY CENTER is now at 6062 Porter Way and the main library is at 1001 Blvd. of the Arts.
+This area contains the luxury RITZ CARLTON (941-309-2000)

-and HYATT hotels and new development.
-Driving into this area you won’t miss at 1133 4th Street
+Driving into this area you might miss at 1133 4th Street

 EL VERONA (Belle Haven) (1926), a